 Services and maintenance gross profit as a percentage of services and maintenance revenues was 44% in 2002, 38% in 2001 and 41% in 2000.
 The increase in the services and maintenance gross profit as a percentage of services and maintenance revenues from 2001 to 2002 reflected the lower costs associated with professional services and operating efficiencies achieved in the form of higher productivity and utilization of available services resources compared to the previous year, combined with a shift in the services revenues mix from lower margin professional services revenues to higher margin support and maintenance revenues.
-We also eliminated certain unprofitable services business lines as part of our restructuring plan in June 2001.
-The decrease in the services and maintenance gross profit as a percentage of services and maintenance revenues from 2000 to 2001 reflected the investment we made in the professional services team through the acquisition of CygnaCom late in the first quarter of 2000 and enCommerce at the end of the second quarter of 2000, which represented a slight shift in the mix of components within services revenues toward the lower-margin professional services revenues.
-In addition, the decrease in the services and maintenance gross profit as a percentage of services and maintenance revenues reflected the investment made in additional customer support personnel in 2001, and the continued development and rollout of new services offerings prior to our restructuring in the second quarter of 2001.
+Each of these factors resulted in a one-percentage point improvement in our gross profit as a percentage of services and maintenance revenues.
+We also eliminated certain unprofitable services business lines as part of our restructuring plan in June 2001, which resulted in a four-percentage point improvement in our gross profit as a percentage of services and maintenance gross profit as a percentage of services and maintenance revenues.
+The decrease in the services and maintenance gross profit as a percentage of services and maintenance revenues to 2000 to 2001 reflected the investment we made in the professional services team primarily through the acquisition of CygnaCom late in the first quarter of 2000 and enCommerce at the end of the second quarter of 2000, which represented a shift in the mix of components within services revenues toward the lower-margin professional services revenues, resulting in a four-percentage point decrease in services and maintenance gross profit as a percentage of services and maintenance revenues, was partly offset by the effect of improved customer support revenues in 2001.

+Operating Expenses

-Operating Expenses Operating Expenses-Sales and Marketing
+Operating Expenses-Sales and Marketing

-Yea r End ed Decembe r 31,
+Yea 12,637 (37

 2000 2001 2002

-(in t housands)
+(in thousands)

-Per statement of operations \$ 73,248 \$ 87,439 \$ 44,128
+Per statement of operations \$73,248 \$87,439 \$44,128

 Less: Special non-recurring charges included 12,637 (371)

-Pro forma \$ 73,248 \$ 74,802 \$ 44,499
+Pro forma \$73,248 \$74,802 \$44,499

 Pro forma sales and marketing as a percentage of total revenues 49% 63% 43%